-WFD is currently implementing a three-year programme (2016-2019) to strengthen parliamentary practice in the national Parliament of Burma.
-In partnership with the UK House of Commons, British Council and the Irrawaddy Policy Exchange, the programme works with MPs, Committees, parliamentary staff and potential young leaders to improve the technical capacity of the parliament, encourage MPs to engage effectively with the people they represent and inspire a future generation of leaders.
+WFD’s three-year “Strengthening Governance and Accountability” programme started in 2016 to strengthen parliamentary practice in the Union-level Assemblies of Myanmar.
+WFD is currently implementing the Phase II of the programme until 2021.
+In partnership with the UK House of Commons, British Council and the Irrawaddy Policy Exchange, the programme works with MPs, Committees, parliamentary staff and civil society organisations to improve the technical capacity of the parliament, encourage MPs to engage effectively with the people they represent and promote Hluttaw-CSOs engagements for better policy outcomes.

 GNI per capita: